South Korea. 2016.

 Director/Screenplay – Yeon Sang-ho, Producers – Lee Eun & Suh Young-joo.
-Production Company – Next Entertainment World/Studio Dada Show/Finceut.)
+Production Company – Next Entertainment World/Studio Dada Show/Finceut.

 Seoul Station is much the same as Train to Busan – it follows a crosscut of characters as a zombie outbreak occurs.
 In Train to Busan, the outbreak has happened all over the country and, as we start watching, is taking over the train; here we see as it hits the streets of Seoul (the film only takes place at the title location during the early sections).
-Interestingly, we never get to find the cause of the outbreak in either film.
+We never get to find the cause of the outbreak in either film.

 That said, Seoul Station works fairly entertainingly.
 It doesn’t quite kick in with the pure pleasure that Train to Busan did.
 Nevertheless, Yeon Sang-ho gives us some fierce massed attacks with Hye-sun and others being pursued out of the station and through the streets.
-There is a wonderfully tense sequence with her and several others placed in a jail cell surrounded by zombies outside at the same time as one of the group locked in with them turns.
+There is a wonderfully tense sequence where she and several others are placed in a jail cell surrounded by zombies outside at the same time as one of the group locked in with them turns.
 Yeon Sang-ho draws in plain, clean lines but you can also see that a surprising degree of detail placed into the background.
 And the film works as a fairly solid zombie entry.